brucemack/brucemack.github.io/ampersand/index.md

 The [original thread where this was introduced is located here](https://community.allstarlink.org/t/a-minimal-asl-node-without-asterisk-dependency-r-d/23879).

+I'm not an expert on VOIP or ASL.
+I just got into this in late 2025.

 The [GitHub project is here](https://github.com/Ampersand-ASL).

+# Table of Contents

 * (Will be replaced with table of contents)
 {:toc}